-With the aim of investigating the impact of the distinct values of the hyper parameters on the probability of returning to the initial node in the random walk and the latent space dimension in factorization, these two hyper parameters have been employed for the values of [0.9, 0.7, 0.5, 0.3, 0.1] and [90, 75, 50, 25] respectively, whose AUPR values are illustrated in Figures 2 and 3.
+With the aim of investigating the impact of the distinct values of the hyper parameters on the probability of returning to the initial node in the random walk and the latent space dimension in factorization, these two hyper parameters have been employed for the values of [0.9, 0.7, 0.5, 0.3, 0.1] and [90, 75, 50, 25] respectively, whose AUPR values are illustrated in Figures 2 and Figures 3.
+A more detailed look at these graphs reveals the fact that the distinct values of the hyper parameter did not have much effect on changing the performance of the proposed method, and this indicates the stable and good performance of the proposed method, which is not very sensitive to changing the values of the hyper parameters.

+In the performed scenario as it is illustrated in table 3, the similarities were first aggregated for the different values of return to the initial node whose aim is integration, and the best result was obtained by setting the probability of return equal to 0.5.
+Afterward, the return probability value was kept constant at 0.5 and then the output of the work was measured per different values of the hyper parameter dimension of the latent space.

+Table 3.
+Hyperparameters Imc and restart probe setting